Briton Chisora given indefinite ban by WBC

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.

-LONDON British heavyweight Dereck Chisora was banned indefinitely by the World Boxing Council (WBC) on Tuesday for what the organisation called "one of the worst behaviours ever by a professional".
+British heavyweight Dereck Chisora was banned indefinitely by the World Boxing Council (WBC) on Tuesday for "one of the worst behaviours ever by a professional boxer".

-Chisora, beaten on points by WBC heavyweight champion Vitali Klitschko in Munich earlier this month, was involved in an ugly brawl with fellow countryman David Haye at the post-match news conference.
+Chisora, beaten by WBC heavyweight champion Vitali Klitschko in Munich earlier this month, was involved in an ugly post-match brawl with fellow British fighter David Haye.

 "The WBC is imposing a serious fine to be finally determined after a hearing to be held under the supervision of our counsel representative attorney Stephen Beverly," the organisation said in a statement.

-"The WBC ... declares an indefinite suspension against fighting again for a WBC title while demanding Chisora take an anger management medical treatment after which his suspension will be reconsidered."
+"The WBC will ... declare an indefinite suspension against fighting again for a WBC title while demanding Chisora take an anger management medical treatment after which his suspension will be reconsidered."

 Haye had been attending the bout and news conference as a television pundit.

-He exchanged words with Klitschko's manager Bernd Boente and Chisora and the row degenerated when Chisora got up to confront his fellow Briton and the pair traded blows.
+He exchanged words with Klitschko's manager Bernd Boente and Chisora and the incident degenerated when Chisora got up to confront his fellow Briton and the pair traded blows.

 Haye's manager Adam Booth suffered a cut head during the brawl.

-Chisora also slapped Klitschko on the cheek at the weigh-in and spat water into the face of the Ukrainian's younger brother Vladimir, who holds the WBO, IBF, WBA and IBO crowns, during the pre-fight ceremonies.
+Chisora also slapped Vitali in the face before his points defeat in the title fight and spat water at the face of his younger brother Vladimir who holds the WBO, IBF, WBA and IBO crowns during the pre-fight ceremonies.

-Haye is wanted for questioning by German police over his part in the altercation.

-The British Boxing Board of Control (BBBC) has ordered Chisora to appear at a hearing on March 14 to explain his actions.

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.